-Grade 4 Grade 5 Grade 6 Overall C1.
-Demonstrate an understanding of factors that contribute to healthy Expectations development; C2.
-Demonstrate the ability to apply health knowledge and living skills to make reasoned decisions and t ake appropriate actions relating to their personal health and well-being; • that relate to health and well- being - how their choices and behaviours affect both themselves and others, and how factors in the world around them affect their own and others' health and well-being.
-3.4 Produce media texts for specific purposes and audiences, using a few simple media forms and Specific 1.5 Use a range of C2.3 Demonstrate the C2.4 Use decision-making Expectations critical and creative ability to apply strategies and skills and an thinking processes to decision-making, understanding of factors assist them in making connections, planning assertiveness, and refusal skills to deal influencing drug use to make safe personal choices and setting goals, with pressures about the use of drugs such analysing and solving pertaining to alcohol as alcohol, tobacco, and problems, making use or other cannabis decisions, and behaviours that could C2.6 Make informed evaluating their choices later lead to addiction. decisions that demonstrate in connection with respect for themselves and learning in health and others and help to build physical education. healthier relationships, using a variety of living skills.
-Living Skills 1.1 use self-awareness and self-monitoring skills to help them understand their strengths and needs, take e responsibility for their a actions, recognize sources of stress, and monitor their own progress, as they participate in physical activities, develop movement competence, and acquire knowledge and skills related to healthy living 1.5 use a range of critical and creative thinking skills and processes to assist them in making connections, planning and setting goals, analysing and solving problems, making decisions, and evaluating their choices in connection with learning in health and ph ysical education
+Grade 4 Grade 5 Grade 6 Overall Expectations C1.
+Demonstrate an understanding of factors that contribute to healthy development; C2.
+Demonstrate the ability to apply health knowledge and living skills to make reasoned decisions and take appropriate actions relating to their personal health and well-being; C3.
+Demonstrate the ability to make connections that relate to health and well- being - how their choices and behaviours affect both themselves and others, and how factors in the world around them affect their own and others' health and well-being.
+3.4 Produce media texts for specific purposes and audiences, using a few simple media forms and appropriate conventions and techniques.
+Specific Expectations 1.5 Use a range of critical and creative thinking processes to assist them in making connections, planning and setting goals, analysing and solving problems, making decisions, and evaluating their choices in connection with learning in health and physical education.
+C2.3 Demonstrate the ability to apply decision-making, assertiveness, and refusal skills to deal with pressures pertaining to alcohol use or other behaviours that could later lead to addiction.
+C2.4 Use decision-making strategies and skills and an understanding of factors influencing drug use to make safe personal choices about the use of drugs such as alcohol, tobacco, and cannabis C2.6 Make informed decisions that demonstrate respect for themselves and others and help to build healthier relationships, using a variety of living skills.
+Living Skills 1.1 use self-awareness and self-monitoring skills to help them understand their strengths and needs, take responsibility for their actions, recognize sources of stress, and monitor their own progress, as they participate in physical activities, develop movement competence, and acquire knowledge and skills related to healthy living 1.5 use a range of critical and creative thinking skills and processes to assist them in making connections, planning and setting goals, analysing and solving problems, making decisions, and evaluating their choices in connection with learning in health and physical education